docker-library/docs/websphere-liberty/content.md

 # Overview

-The images in this repository contain WebSphere Liberty application server and the IBM Java Runtime Environment.
-For more information please see our [official repository](https://github.com/WASdev/ci.docker).
+All of the images in this repository use Ubuntu as the Operating System.
+For variants that use the Universal Base Image, please see [this repository](https://hub.docker.com/r/ibmcom/websphere-liberty/).

-This repository contains WebSphere Liberty based on top of IBM Java 8 with Ubuntu images only.
-See [here](https://hub.docker.com/r/ibmcom/websphere-liberty/) for WebSphere Liberty based on Red Hat's Universal Base Image, which includes additional java options.

 # Image User